QCS-ADME: Quantum Circuit Search for Drug Property Prediction with Imbalanced Data and Regression Adaptation

-Elivagar's circuit evaluation process consists of two main stages: circuit generation and scoring.
+The circuit evaluation process consists of two main stages: circuit generation and scoring.
 Initially, the system generates candidate circuits based on device topology and noise-related parameters.
-Each candidate circuit is then evaluated using two predictive metrics: Clifford Noise Resilience (CNR) and Representational Capacity (RepCap).
-CNR predicts circuit fidelity based on structural characteristics, while RepCap quantifies the discriminative power of the circuit by measuring both intra-class similarities and inter-class separation in the final quantum states.
+We follow the basic framework from Elivagar \cite{10.1145/3620665.3640354}, each candidate circuit is evaluated using two predictive metrics: Clifford Noise Resilience (CNR) and Representational Capacity (RepCap).
+CNR is a training-free proxy for circuit fidelity that predicts noise robustness primarily from a circuit’s structural characteristics (e.g. depth, entangling pattern, two-qubit gate exposure) by evaluating efficiently simulable Clifford replicas of the candidate circuit, while RepCap quantifies the discriminative power of the circuit by measuring both intra-class similarities and inter-class separation in the final quantum states.
 These scores are combined to produce a final metric, where higher values indicate greater potential for superior performance. \\ The original RepCap scoring mechanism assumes balanced class distributions, as it requires sufficient samples to effectively distinguish between classes.
 To enable the capability of imbalanced classification and regression tasks common in ADME property prediction, we introduced two key steps: a weighted matrix to account for class imbalance and a revised RepCap calculation methodology for regression tasks.